Regulations for Pre-sessional English and International Pathway Programmes

 1.5 Progression

-1.5.1 Attendance on a Pre-sessional English language course or International Pathway does not automatically guarantee progression to a degree course.
-To progress from the pre-sessional English course or International Pathway to a degree level course a student must meet the required IELTS equivalent level for either a postgraduate or undergraduate course via the assessment process.
-For International Pathway Programmes, student must also pass the assessments in each of the subject specific modules in order to progress to a degree level course.
+1.5.1 Attendance on a Pre-sessional English language course does not automatically guarantee progression to a degree course.
+To progress from the pre-sessional English course to a degree level course a student must meet the required IELTS equivalent level for either a postgraduate or undergraduate course/programme via the Pre-sessional assessment process.

-1.5.2 Successful completion of the programme is dependent on students achieving the required standard of English proficiency (see 1.2.1 and 1.2.2).
+1.5.2 Successful completion of the programme is dependent on students achieving the required standard (see 1.2.1).
 If the required score is not met, the offer on the degree course may be withdrawn and the University will be required to inform the Home Office that the student has not progressed to the main course.

-1.5.3 Exceptionally, a student who fails to attain the required IELTS equivalent level for course entry via the assessment process and is no more than half an IELTS band (equivalent) below the required overall score (see 1.2.1 or 1.2.2) may, at the discretion of the Admissions Tutor, be permitted to progress onto their degree with mandatory in-sessional English support, subject to the recommendation in the English for Academic Purposes (EAP) tutor’s report.
+1.5.3 Exceptionally, a student who fails to attain the required IELTS equivalent level for course entry via the Pre-sessional assessment process and is no more than half an IELTS band (equivalent) below the required overall score (see 1.2.1) may, at the discretion of the Admissions Tutor, be permitted to progress onto their degree with mandatory in-sessional English support, subject to the recommendation in the PSE tutor’s report.
 This is on condition that the student has achieved a minimum of 5.5 equivalent/CEFR level B2 in each individual language component, as required under Student Route visa rules.
-A student on an International Pathway Programme who fails to pass the assessments in the subject specific modules may be allowed up to two resubmission opportunities, depending on the timing of the progression meeting, as the modules must be passed before the start of the main course.
-Exceptionally, where an IPP student does not redeem failure in the subject specific modules, they may, at the discretion of the Admissions Tutor, be permitted to progress onto their degree.
-The Admissions Tutor must set out his/her reasons for their decision within five working days from the date that the borderline results were supplied to the Faculty/Subsidiary representative (via a progression meeting or email) and share the decision and reasons with all relevant teams (CURAL, International Student Support, International Student Compliance, EAP team) within the same time limit.
+The Admissions Tutor must set out his/her reasons for this decision within five working days from the date that the borderline results were supplied to the Faculty/Subsidiary representative (via a progression meeting or email) and share the decision and reasons with all relevant teams (CURAL, International Student Support, International Student Compliance, PSE team) within the same time limit.
 They must include details of the mandatory in-sessional support that will be provided in a case report, which must be retained on each student’s main course admissions file, to be made available for UKVI scrutiny.

 1.6 Assessment

-1.6.1 A student shall be deemed to have passed a Pre-sessional English course on obtaining the required level of Proficiency (see 1.2.1) in each of the following components of the EAP assessment: Reading, Writing, Speaking, Listening plus the overall grade derived from these components.
+1.6.1 A student shall be deemed to have passed the course on obtaining the required level (see 1.2.1) in each of the following components of the PSE assessment: Reading, Writing, Speaking, Listening plus the overall grade derived from these components.
 The student’s progress on the course will be monitored by the tutors via continuous assessment and be recorded in a portfolio of student coursework and assessment papers, which will capture the outcomes of all formative and summative assessments.
-The tutor will provide an overall score based on the entire portfolio, including the component grades, and a recommendation as to whether the student has passed, failed, or has marginally failed and may progress to the academic course at the discretion of the Faculty/Subsidiary Admissions Tutor and with the proviso that in-sessional English Language support is provided.
-There is no Appeal against the academic judgement of the EAP tutor.
+The tutor will provide an overall score based on the entire portfolio, including the component grades, and a recommendation as to whether the student has passed, failed, or has marginally failed and may progress to the academic course at the discretion of the relevant Admissions Tutor and with the proviso that in-sessional English Language support is provided.
+There is no appeal against the academic judgement of the PSE tutor.

 1.6.4 Any suspected instances of academic misconduct shall be investigated in accordance with the procedure notified.
 Academic misconduct is defined as any attempt by a student to gain an unfair advantage in an assessment.